 The Library is open while classes are in session.
-To reach a Classified Staff member in the Library during declared recesses, please call (650) 574-6106 or consult the library staff directory on the Library website.
+To reach a Classified Staff member in the Library during declared recesses, please call (650) 574-6106 or email us at csmcirc@smccd.edu.

 COMMUNICATION AND SOCIAL MEDIA

 Library Website: collegeofsanmateo.edu/library/